 — Elon Musk (@elonmusk) December 28, 2020

-Elon Musk is a busy guy full of ideas, plans, promises, and more.
-From autonomous self-driving cars, underground tunnels, SpaceX rockets, Robo-taxis, electric Semi trucks, solar roofs, running Twitter, and vehicles that pay themselves off as autonomous Uber’s while you’re at home sleeping.
+Elon Musk is a busy dude full of ideas, plans, promises, and more.
+From autonomous self-driving cars, underground tunnels, SpaceX rockets, Robo-taxis, electric Semi trucks, solar roofs, running Twitter, and vehicles that could pay themselves off as autonomous Uber’s while you’re at home sleeping.

-Maybe Tesla added video games to its vehicles for no other reason than because they could.
+Maybe Tesla added video games to its vehicles for no other reason than because it could.
 Elon Musk built a flamethrower for fun, so who knows why the tech billionaire does what he does.
 Anyone with a capable Model S or Model X just got a PS5-level gaming rig added to their car with Steam gaming, and that’s pretty cool.

 Either way, I’m hopeful that one day I can play Half-Life 3 (or at least Crysis 4) in my fully autonomous Tesla while sitting behind a retracted steering wheel I don’t have to touch.